Intestine transplantation: Pre-transplant diagnoses and short bowel syndrome

-Failure of the small intestine would be life-threatening due to the inability to absorb nutrients, fluids, and electrolytes from food.
+Failure of the small intestine is life-threatening due to the inability to absorb nutrients, fluids, and electrolytes from food.
 Without these essential substances and the ability to maintain energy balances, homeostasis cannot be maintained and one's prognosis will be dismal.
 Causes of intestinal failure may be clinically complex, and may result from a combination of nutritional, infectious, traumatic, and metabolic complications that affect ordinary anatomy and physiology.
 Many underlying conditions that serve as precursors to failure are genetic or congenital in nature.
 For example, severe inflammation, ulceration, bowel obstruction, fistulation, perforation, or other pathologies of Crohn's disease may severely compromise intestinal function.
 Despite the danger these conditions may pose in themselves, they may lead to even further, more serious complications that necessitate replacement of the diseased intestine.
 The single leading cause for an intestinal transplant is affliction with short bowel syndrome, oftentimes a secondary condition of some other form of intestinal disease.
 Short-bowel syndrome was the cause for 73% of American intestinal transplantations in 2008, followed by functional bowel problems for 15% and other causes representing 12% of cases.
 Natural SBS is mercifully rare, estimated to be 3 per 100,000 births.
 Surgical removal is the most common cause, performed as a treatment for various gastroenterological and congenital conditions such as Crohn's disease, necrotizing enterocolitis, mesenteric ischemia, motility disorder, omphalocele/gastroschisis, tumors, and volvulus.